 The most popular Japanese visa types

 To travel as a tourist to Japan, we need to issue a visa that has a maximum duration of 3 months.
-Every time we travel we must issue a visa that leaves within 2 days.
-There is also the tourist visa which allows multiple entries and has a longer validity, but also allows you to stay within Japan for a maximum of 3 months.
+Each time we travel, we must issue a visa that is processed within 2 days.
+There is also the tourist visa which allows multiple entries and has a longer validity, but it also allows a maximum stay of 3 months in Japan.

-The work visa it is one of the visas that most descendants get for finding jobs through contractors with ease.
-It makes no difference whether you have descendants or not, it is possible to get an employment visa if you get in touch with a company that hires you and takes care of the visa.
+The work visa is one of the visas that most descendants manage to obtain by easily finding jobs through contractors.
+It doesn’t make a difference whether you have descent or not; it is possible to obtain a work visa if you can make contact with a company that hires you and takes care of the visa.

-The student visa can be issued to those young people who win scholarships at universities or pay for a course or college in Japan.
-Depending on the student visa, the person cannot perform certain paid activities in the country as well as on the tourist visa.
+The student visa can be issued to young people who receive scholarships at universities or pay for a course or college in Japan.
+Depending on the student visa, the person may not engage in certain paid activities in the country, just like with the tourist visa.

-Another very popular visa is the visa for spouse or child of Japanese or someone with a permanent resident visa in Japan.
-In the case of a spouse, they can apply for a long-term or permanent residence visa in Japan after three years of marriage.
-Visas are different for children or spouses of someone with nationality versus someone on a permanent visa.
+Another quite popular visa is the spouse or child visa of a Japanese national or of someone with permanent resident status in Japan.
+In the case of a spouse, they can apply for a long-term residence or permanent residence visa in Japan after three years of marriage.
+The visas are different for children or spouses of someone with nationality and someone with a permanent visa.

-Another popular visa is the long-stay or permanent visa that is granted to those who have spent many years in Japan and meet certain requirements.
-It is even possible to Japanese citizenship even without any descent.
+Another popular visa is the long-term visa or the permanent visa that is granted to those who have spent many years in Japan and meet certain requirements.
+It is even possible to obtain 日本国籍 (Japanese citizenship) even without any descent.

 HSFP - The famous points accumulation visa

-There is a visa called Highly Skilled Foreign Professional (HSFP or HSP) for people who have certain skills in certain areas.
-Unlike the standard work visa which is usually specific, with this special visa you can participate in several different activities with a duration of up to 5 years.
+There is a visa called Highly Skilled Foreign Professional (HSFP or HSP) for individuals who possess certain skills in specific areas.
+Unlike the standard work visa, which tends to be specific, with this special visa you can engage in various different activities for a duration of up to 5 years.

 The advantages of this visa are that you can bring your parents, get a permanent visa more quickly and easily, in addition to the possibility of hiring a domestic helper.
 There are 3 different visa categories within the HSFP according to the applicant's objective and career.